 While most prisoners were housed in various tobacco warehouses just east of downtown Richmond, many of the seriously wounded or ill POWs were taken to the brand-new City Alms House, on Shockoe Hill, just north of downtown.
 This image from 1861 shows Union soldiers being treated in the Alms House.

 Loaned by the City of Richmond to the Confederate medical service, and later officially designated General Hospital Number 1, this large, well-ventilated brick building housed wounded and sick Union soldiers on and off for the next two years, along with hundreds of wounded Confederates.
 It closed as a general hospital in mid-1864.
 The City Alms House still stands today, virtually unchanged from its wartime appearance.

 In this April 1865 view, the City Alms House (a.k.a.
 General Hospital No. 1) appears in the background with Shockoe Hill Cemetery in the foreground.
 The eastern cemetery wall is visible in the bottom right of the photo.
 The area where the federal soldiers were long believed to have been buried is in the bottom center.

-Also lost to history until recently, was that some of the hundreds of men identified as Union "soldiers" were not soldiers at all, but Unionist civilians who were identified as soldiers when buried.
-We also now know that all, soldiers and civilians alike, were disinterred in 1866-67, with the soldiers reinterred in the Richmond National Cemetery in east Richmond.
+Also lost to history until recently, was that some of the hundreds of men identified as Union "soldiers" were not soldiers at all, but Unionist civilians.
+We also now know that all, soldiers and civilians alike, were disinterred in 1866-67, with at least the soldiers reinterred in the Richmond National Cemetery in east Richmond.
 They rest there today as unknowns.
 The photo at right shows the section where they were reburied, taken during a marker-rehabilitation effort in 2012.